 For this purpose the Succession Planning of Snam considers the key management personnel.

 In view of the nature of the shareholders, Snam does not provide for any specific succession planning for executive directors.
 On March 13, 2018, the Board of Directors, upon proposal of the Appointments Committee, approved a "Contingency Plan", in the event of early termination of the Chief Executive Officer or of permanent impediment to the performance of his duties.

 For more information, see the Report on Corporate Governance and Ownership Structure, page 58.

-Snam’s Board of Directors conducted its first self-assessment of the board and its committees in 2017, following recommendations in the Italian stock exchange’s Code of Corporate Governance and international best practice.
+Snam’s Board of Directors conducted its second self-assessment of the board and its committees in 2018, following recommendations in the Italian stock exchange’s Code of Corporate Governance and international best practice.

 In a competitive process, the board selected Spencer Stuart as external advisor for the assessment.

 The Board of Directors examined and discussed the results of the self assessment presented by Spencer Stuart and confirmed its overall positive assessment.
 For more information read the Report on Corporate Governance and Ownership Structure.